Black Rose (pinball): Design and layout

+The concept of the game began with the designers love of swashbuckling pirate films such as Captain Blood and The Sea Hawk, but with the twist of making the pirate captain female.

+The backglass shows Black Rose in the foreground, opposing a pirate resembling Blackbeard.
+The game designer John Trudeau, art designer Pat McMahon, and Bally art director Greg Freres are shown as pirates.
+The voice of Black Rose is Alison Quant, a Bally office employee.

-The central feature of this game is the cannon which can rotate and allows the player to launch a ball from it by using the fire button on the lockdown bar; this button covers a presure sensitive membrane switch.
+The central feature of this game is the cannon which can rotate and allows the player to launch a ball from it by using the fire button on the lockdown bar; this button covers a pressure sensitive membrane switch.
 This incorporates a mechanism similar to the fixed catapults on Big Guns and Taxi.
 Initial prototypes were designed with a clear plastic window from the cannon to the back of the playfield; this was abandoned after seeing how much it restricted players view of the main playfield, which would have become worse over time as this window was worn by the ball.
 The final design has the end of the cannon rise from the playfield when it is loaded with a ball, and fire the ball on the level of the playfield.
 During production factory adjustments were difficult to get this level with the playfield, and the mechanism was never used in another pinball machine.

 The designer considered using black pinballs, but decided to use standard pinballs.

 The game includes a pirate's cove at the bottom left of the playfield which is a dead-end that ball are returned back from.
-There are 3 ramps including the whirlpool ramp on the right which has a looping wireform to return the ball, and the side ramp which at times raises to reveal Davy Jones' locker.
-There are 9 standup targets in 3 groups of 3 just off the centre-line of the playfield.
+There are three ramps including the whirlpool ramp on the right which has a looping wireform to return the ball, and the side ramp which at times raises to reveal Davy Jones' locker.
+There are nine standup targets in three groups of three just off the centre-line of the playfield.
 The most visible wireform extends the length of the playfield and is reached from hitting the broadside at the very back of the playfield; this always safely returns the ball to the right flipper.
+This shot is one of the longest on any pinball machine.